dprogm/franca-idl-concepts/README.md

 * Franca IDL - An IDL developed by COVESA.
 * CommonAPI - C++ IPC framework which uses a code generator that accepts Franca IDL as input and produces a user friendly C++ API.
 * gRPC - Stands for 'gRPC Remote Procedure Calls' and is an HTTP/2 based RPC framework.
 * Protocol Buffers - Language for serializing structured data, but which can also be used as an IDL by defining services.
 It is programming language and platform independent.
+Throughout this paper the shorthand Protobuf will be used.

 # Motivation